OpenGenus/cosmos/code/unclassified/fifteen/instruction.md

 **The object of the puzzle is to place the tiles in order by making sliding moves that use the empty space.**

 **Here the special library "cs50.h" is used in the code which has been made by Harvard University to use this library in the course [CS50](https://cs50.harvard.edu/).
-You can google to find how to locally use this library or directly run the executable file and enjoy the Game**
+You can google to find how to locally use this library and enjoy the Game**